AnyLog-co/documentation/managing data files status.md

 ##### The structure of the ```tsd_info``` table:

 * Each segment in the file name is a column in the table.
-* The table includes a status field which is updated as described below.
+* The table includes 2 status fields which are updated as described below.
-* The column ***Hash Value of Data*** is a 16 bytes number and serves as a unique key.
+* The column ***Hash Value of Data*** is a 16 bytes number and serves as a unique key in the table.
-* Each row in the table is extended with a 2 status fields.
-The status fields are described below.

 ##### The values on the status fields: